kyverno/kyverno/charts/kyverno/README.md

 - `rbac` has been replaced with `admissionController.rbac`
 - `generatecontrollerExtraResources` has been replaced with `admissionController.rbac.clusterRole.extraResources`
 - `networkPolicy` has been replaced with `admissionController.networkPolicy`
+- all `extraArgs` now use objects instead of arrays

 - Labels and selectors have been reworked and due to immutability, upgrading from `v2` to `v3` is going to be rejected.
 The easiest solution is to uninstall `v2` and reinstall `v3` once values have been adapted to the changes described above.